 - If your children use diapers, be sure to dispose of them properly in a receptacle.

 - If you are fishing at the beach, be sure to collect and dispose of any broken or used fishing line.

 At home, remember to reduce, reuse, and recycle to minimize wastes and prevent trash and litter from ending up in the ocean.

-Reduce, reuse and recycle the things you take to the beach.
-Whenever possible, pack food and beverages in reusable containers.
+Reduce, reuse, and recycle the things you take to the beach.
+Pack food and beverages in reusable containers whenever possible.
 This helps minimize the amount of trash that is brought to the beach and reduces the potential for it to end up in the ocean.

 Seagulls, birds, and other wildlife can become accustomed to being fed by humans.
 Feeding the wildlife can cause them to spend more time at popular bathing beaches and leave more waste behind.
-Bird waste, as well as waste from other wildlife, can increase the harmful microorganisms on the beach and in the water.
+Bird waste, as well as waste from other wildlife, can increase the harmful microorganisms in beach sand and in the water.

-If you bring your animal to the beach with you, make sure that you pick up any waste they may leave behind.
-Bacteria from dog or horse waste can contribute to poor water quality and pose a risk to swimmers and other beach goers.
+If you bring your animal to the beach, make sure that you pick up any waste they may leave behind.
+Bacteria from the waste of dogs, horses or other animals can contribute to poor water quality and pose a risk to swimmers and other beach goers.